mlafore3/mlafore3.github.io/_posts/2018-03-14-build-a-business.md

 tag:
 - project
 ---
 I am always thinking of new ideas for web applications, so is my brother so maybe it's in our DNA.
 There is a problem however, just getting a project up and running takes a significant amount of time.
 A SaaS application has a lot of moving parts.
 At minimum, you need to setup a database, a backend API and a frontend.
 This problem came up time and time again so I decided to develop a base SaaS application project that I could use to jumpstart any of my ideas.
 The chosen stack is a postgresql database, django-rest backend API and a frontend powered by react and redux.
-I followed this [blogpost](hackernoon.com/creating-websites-using-react-and-django-rest-framework-b14c066087c7) and for the most part I really liked it.
-This blogpost adds documentation on how to setup a basic postgresql database, heavily changes the frontend code architecture and I've made the working code readily available on [github](https://github.com/mlafore3/build-a-business).
+I utilized djangos and reacts boiler plate project templates.
+The django one is pretty good but I heavily changed the react template.
+If you're only intered in the code, the repository can be found on [github](https://github.com/mlafore3/build-a-business).

 Here are the steps that I followed to build the app architecture